 7. Size of Wheel

-700c: most of the 20 inch bikes known are mostly found with this wheel as a standard wheel size.
-You need not be concerned much about the size of the wheel whenever you are selecting a 20 inch bike but concentrate more on the kind of bike that will provide the answer to your kids’ needs and style of riding.
+Most of the 20-inch bikes known are mostly found with 700c wheels as the standard wheel size.
+You need not be concerned much about the size of the wheel whenever you are selecting a 20-inch bike but concentrate more on the kind of bike that will provide the answer to your kids’ needs and style of riding.
 These sizes are mostly found in certain hybrid bikes- 26 in.
 They are usually smaller compared to the 700c wheels.

 9. Value For Money